Quickstart Subscriptions

 Once hitting run, you should see the following output:

-Step 2: Insert a message
+Step 2: Insert a notification

-To avoid the need for a client application, we'll use curl to insert a message into the database.
-You can enter the curl
+To avoid the need for a client application, we'll use curl to insert a notification into the database.
+You can enter the curl command below into a terminal window, and replace the <YOUR_ADMIN_SECRET> and <YOUR_HASURA_PROJECT_ENDPOINT> values with your own:

-, you should see the following output on your Console's API tab:
+After entering the above command hitting enter, you should see the following output on your Console's API tab:

 Recap

 What just happened?
 Well, you just wrote your first subscription!
-You can now subscribe to live updates for a message thread.
+You can now subscribe to live updates for a notification thread.
 Think of the possibilities in a real-world application: you can subscribe to live updates for a chat thread, a shopping cart, or a live leaderboard.